Dictamnus hispanicus

 Dictamnus hispanicus is a species of flowering plant in the family Rutaceae.

 Description

-It is a very aromatic herbaceous plant that grows to 70 cm tall.
+It is a very aromatic herbaceous perennial plant that grows to 70 cm tall.
 Its leaves are compound and light green.
 The fruit is a capsule.

 Distribution and habitat

-This is a perennial plant, typical of southern Europe, widespread in the east of the Iberian Peninsula on stony terrain and dry forest.
-The plant is also found in Spain, Gibraltar and also in Andorra.
+It is native to the east central and southeast of Spain, as well as Gibraltar and Andorra.
+It grows in stony terrain and dry forest.

 The continued collection of this plant by herbalists and its restricted distribution have almost caused its disappearance.

 Taxonomy

 Dictamnus hispanicus was described by Philip Barker Webb ex Heinrich Moritz Willkomm and published in Suppl.
 Prodr.
 Fl.
 Hispan.
 263. 1893.